adamabernathy/windsond-parser/README.md

 ## Summary
-Parses observational data from WINDSOND sounding (granule) output and saves the data to a CSV file for use in other scientific applications.
+Parses observational data from Sparv Embedded WINDSOND sounding (granule) output and saves the data to a CSV file for use in other scientific applications.

 ## Usage